-MASS 192R: Massage Professional Experience
+MASS192R : Massage Professional Experience

-This course provides 2/3 of the 125 practice hours of massage as required by the State of New Hampshire for licensure.
+This course provides practice hours of massage as required by the State of New Hampshire for licensure.
 The student will apply new learning to assess the needs of the client to develop a massage treatment that meets the unique needs of that client.
 The faculty advisor will assist students in the learning process and will be on duty during the course.
 Students will meet with the faculty supervisor as needed throughout the semester for feedback and review.
-Students are required to show evidence of a liability policy additional to the college liability policy which covers them when they are conducting massages independently (i.e., not directly supervised by a college faculty).
+Students are required to show evidence of a liability policy additional to the college liability policy, which covers them when they are conducting massages independently (i.e., not directly supervised by a college faculty).

-Credits: 2 Lab Hours: 6 Prerequisites: MASS 121R (or corequisite)
+Credits 2 Lab Hours 6 Prerequisite Courses MASS121R Prerequisites (or corequisite)

-MASS 195R: Massage Practicum
+MASS195R : Massage Practicum

-This course completes the NH State

-Requirement of at least 125 hours of practice

-massage for licensure.
-The student will be

-integrating all prior learning to thoroughly

-assess clients' needs and design a massage

-treatment that is effective for each client.
-Forty

-five hours of massage therapy will be performed

-with a variety of clients at an approved

-practicum site and documented as required by

-NH standards.
+This course completes the NH State Requirement of at least 125 hours of practice massage for licensure.
+The student will be integrating all prior learning to thoroughly assess clients' needs and design a massage treatment that is effective for each client.
+Forty five hours of massage therapy will be performed with a variety of clients at an approved practicum site and documented as required by NH standards.